buildtesters/buildtest/docs/index.rst

 and schema examples at https://buildtesters.github.io/buildtest/ which is useful when you are :ref:`writing buildspecs <writing_buildspecs>`.

-To get started with buildtest, please see :ref:`installing_buildtest: Installing buildtest` and :ref:`getting started guide <getting_started>`.
+To get started with buildtest, please see :ref:`Installing buildtest <installing_buildtest>` and :ref:`getting started guide <getting_started>`.

 A spin-off project called `lmodule <https://lmodule.readthedocs.io/en/latest/>`_ is a Python API for `Lmod <https://lmod.readthedocs.io/en/latest/>`_.
 The buildtest module features were deprecated and moved to lmodule with the main objective is to automate module load testing.
 For more details on lmodule see https://github.com/buildtesters/lmodule

-Show a tooltip for :doc:`Read the Docs automation rules <readthedocs:automation-rules>`.

 .. toctree::
    :maxdepth: 2